nsilvestri/algdb/README.md

 1. Run `npm install` to install dependencies.
 1. Define the environment variables (see [below](#environment-variables)).
-1. Run `npx prisma db push` to push the database schema to your database.
-1. Run `npx prisma db seed` to seed the database with initial data.
+1. Run `npx prisma migrate reset` to create the database schema and seed it with data.
 1. Run `npm run dev` to start the development server.
 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.